odanny-oc/DIASMercuryMagnetosphere/README.md

 python /path/to/file
 ```

+For each directory in the `code` directory, there are READMEs which describe what the code does and how it is used.

 ## Overview
 This repository is a collection of code that produces the analysis of the Hollman et al. crossing list 2026 (https://zenodo.org/records/21392216).
 A detailed README can be found within each directory explaining how each file works.
 The analysis largely pertains to crossings and encounters of _magnetospheric boundaries_ of Mercury.
 There are two magnetospheric boundaries at Mercury, the _magnetopause_ (MP), and the _bow shock_ (BS).
 The bow shock is defined as the boundary where particles in the _solar wind_ are suddenly decelerated after first coming into contact with the magnetic field of Mercury.
 The magnetopause, which sits beyond the bow shock, is where the _magnetic pressure_ of the Sun's magnetic field equalises with Mercury's.
 This gives rise to three regions, the _solar wind_, the _magnetosheath_, and the _magnetosphere_.